vlang/v/doc/docs.md

 algorithms based on them are often subject to race conditions.
 Use `select` instead.

 Data can be exchanged between a coroutine and the calling thread via a shared variable.
-This variable should be created as reference and passed to the coroutine as `mut`.
+Such variables should be created as references and passed to the coroutine as `mut`.
 The underlying `struct` should also contain a `mutex` to lock concurrent access:

 ```v